slaFFik/buddypress-groups-extras/readme.txt

 * Edit fields data on Edit Group Details page in Group Admin area.
 * Display / hide page, where fields (chosen by you) will be displayed.
 * Reorder fields.
+* Create group pages (for group FAQ or wiki).
+* Edit pages data on Edit Group Details page in Group Admin area using WP RichEditor (with embedding videos!).
 * and more to come in future releases!

 == Installation ==